METROPOLIS ENSEMBLE PRESENTS

 BALLET PRISMATIQUE

-as part of In Visible Roads, Metropolis Ensemble x BLUEPRINTS Piano Series
+Presenting various kinds of dance music from different periods, forming a kaleidoscopic ballet without stylistic limits, as part of In Visible Roads, Metropolis Ensemble x BLUEPRINTS Piano Festival

 Sunday, April 21, 2019